OpenMonsterVision/blog/content/posts/that-time-i-worked-for-criminals.md

 There are a lot of reasons you shouldn't trust my word, here are a few:

     * I ran a Hacker Culture Blog for many years.
-    * Bipolar, severe enough to have ECT at one point.
-    * Prolific drinker
     * Kind of just generally the worst.
 *[Hacker Culture Blog](http://bsdpunk.blogspot.com)
 ### Why you might